5500(R)REGULATIONS REGARDING STUDENT USE OF THE DISTRICT'S COMPUTER SYSTEMS AND INTERNET SAFETY

 Students are permitted to use the district’s computer systems for legitimate educational purposes.
 Personal use of district computer systems is expressly prohibited.
 Conduct which constitutes inappropriate use includes, but is not limited to the following:

-- Sending any form of harassing, threatening, or intimidating message, at any time, to any person (such communications may also be a crime);
+Sending any form of a harassing, threatening, or intimidating message, at any time, to any person (such communications may also be a crime);

-- Accessing or attempting to access any material that is obscene, contains child pornography, or is harmful to minors, as defined above;
+Accessing or attempting to access any material that is obscene, obscene as to minors, or contains child pornography, as defined above;

-- Accessing or attempting to access social networking sites (e.g. Facebook, Twitter, MySpace, etc.) without a legitimate educational purpose.
+Accessing or attempting to access social networking sites (e.g., Facebook, Twitter, Instagram, Snapchat, TikTok, etc.) without a legitimate educational purpose.

 In addition, as noted above, if a particular behavior or activity is generally prohibited by law, by Board policy or by school rules or regulations, use of these computer systems for the purpose of carrying out such behavior or activity is also prohibited.